Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 *   RNG - Sets range to target from the IP waypoint.
 *   BRG - Sets the bearing to the target from the IP waypoint.

-When the pilot designate the IP visually on the HUD the WCS recalculates the target location using the data set under the IP TO TGT function on the CAP, moves the target diamond to that location and instead displays guidance towards the real target location.
+When the pilot designates the IP visually on the HUD the WCS recalculates the target location using the data set under the IP TO TGT function on the CAP, moves the target diamond to that location and instead displays guidance towards the real target location.

 All other functions of this mode are identical to the Computer target mode.